top of page

 Campervan Solar Panel Kit

 The most popular campervan solar panel kit comes from Renogy.
 They supply either 2X 100w monocrystalline campervan solar panel kit OR a 4X 100w monocrystalline campervan solar panel kit .
-Each campervan solar panel kit comes with an MPPT solar charge controller.
+Each campervan solar setup comes with an MPPT solar charge controller.

 Campervan Solar Panel Kit

-In order to wire campervan solar panels in series, we daisy chain them together.
+In order to wire solar panels in series, we daisy chain them together.
 The positive from one panel runs into the negative of the next panel.
-We then run the last remaining positive and negative cables (opposing sides of the system) down to our solar charge controller.
+We then run the last remaining positive and negative cables (on each end of the system) down to our solar charge controller.

 In a nutshell, when we wire campervan solar panels (or any device) in series, they act as a single unit - like one huge solar panel.